retflipper/DATA332_CountingCars/README.md

 - It is clear that Sedan's and SUVs are the most common vehicle.
 - Just like our boxplots above show, there is minimal differences between initial and final speed, ranging mostly from -2 to +2.

+## Stacked Barchart comparing Time of Day and Type of Speeder
+<
+This charts showcases the three different time frames the car data was collected.
+This graph shows that more people speed during the mornings.
+This could be because of people trying to get to work or school.
+A drop off of speeders over 5 mph during the mid is seen but they return once again in the afternoon after they get off work.